Super Street Fighter II Turbo (Arcade)

 A few of Akuma's animation frames have some of his hair or gi clipped off, although the tiles for them actually exist.

-Of the eight frames that exist within the raw graphics data for Akuma's trademark fiery aura animation, only six have tilemaps defined...and the animation data doesn't even play those in the proper order!
+Of the eight frames that exist within the raw graphics data for Akuma's trademark fiery aura animation, only six have tilemaps defined...and the animation data don't even play those in the proper order!

-Sound code 00D2 is a piece of music mostly likely meant for an ending.
+Sound code 00D2 is a piece of music most likely meant for an ending.

 Sound code 00C1 is another piece of music most likely meant for an ending.

 - The computer-controlled characters are much harder outside Japan, even if the difficulty setting in the operator menu is at Very Easy.
 This difficulty change was not carried over in English versions of the game in Street Fighter Collection for PlayStation and Sega Saturn.